 I was invited to the 86th 24 Hours of Le Mans, thanks to Serengeti Eyewear.
 It was an automobile endurance event that took place on 16 and 17 June 2018, at the Circuit de la Sarthe, Le Mans, France.
 It is my second time experiencing this extreme loud racing event and this time it occurred to me that Le Mans 24 Hours is not just about endurance for the drivers.
 It is a lifestyle that I had to also partake, endure and embrace.
 I had to run my own VIP race and capture every moment and opportunity within the next 24 hours.

-The atmosphere can only be described as a force of nature, some what like a slow unpredictable lightening storm.
+The atmosphere can only be described as a force of nature, somewhat like a slow unpredictable lightning storm.
 One of the exciting parts of Le Mans 24hours is not knowing what is going to come at you, let alone who I would have access too.
-On this occasion it was Derek Bell, five times winner of Le Mans 24hours.
-Along side Liam Griffin, who was racing on the day and Giancarlo Fisichella racing driver for Ferrari.
-Meeting the drivers, is a wonderful way to understand the pressures they endure before the race.
+On this occasion, it was Derek Bell, five times winner of Le Mans 24hours.
+Alongside Liam Griffin, who was racing on the day and Giancarlo Fisichella racing driver for Ferrari.
+Meeting the drivers is a wonderful way to understand the pressures they endure before the race.

 Derek Bell – 5 times Le Mans 24 Hours Winner

 Liam Griffan – British ELMS Racer Grid Walk Parade

 Part of my VIP experience was walking on the grid where I could meet the drivers before the race.
 On the Grid, walk was British ELMS racer, Liam Griffan.
 Liam wanted to try on my Serengeti eyewear as he was attracted first to the gold frames.
 I was amazed at how accessible and calm he was before the race.